epogrebnyak/abacus/README.md

 2. The chart of accounts can be fairly complex.

 3. Chart of accounts may include contra accounts.
-Temporary contra accounts for income (eg discounts given) and expense (discounts or cashbacks received) are cleared at period end, permanent contra accounts (e.g. accumulated depreciation) are carried forward.
+Temporary contra accounts for income (eg discounts given) and expense (eg discounts or cashbacks received) are cleared at period end, permanent contra accounts (eg accumulated depreciation) are carried forward.

 4. You can give a name to typical dr/cr account pairs and use this name to record transactions.